-- Danger of poisoning Exhaust gases are poisonous and can result in unconsciousness and/or death. - When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in a closed space without an effective exhaust extraction system.
+Danger of poisoning Exhaust gases are poisonous and inhaling them may result in unconsciousness and/or death.

+When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system.